RAVING-Informatics/BioinformaticsMasterclass/STRipy-pipeline.md

 NOTE: The ExpansionHunter executable file is kept in the `bin/` directory.
 An executable is a file that is used to perform various functions or operations on a computer.
 They are typically stored in the `bin/` directory by default (but not because they are trash lol).

 - REViewer

 The installation of REViewer will be identical to that of ExpansionHunter, with one important exception.
 Can you figure out what it is?

 - Samtools

 Installation of Samtools is a little different as you would build the package from source.
-We aren't going to do this step, and instead will use the already installed samtools.
-But below is the installation code for reference.
+We aren't going to do this step, and instead will use the already installed samtools, which is located in `/data/samtools-1.13/bin/samtools`.
+Below is the installation code in case you are interested.
 ```bash
 wget https://github.com/samtools/samtools/releases/download/1.15.1/samtools-1.15.1.tar.bz2
 tar -xvf samtools-1.15.1.tar.bz2